ChrisTregaskis/jada/README.md

 # JADA
 Job Application Digital Assistant

+You can check out an example of JADA running here: https://vimeo.com/438840301

 I've been told getting your first dev job, on top of projects one could show, is a numbers game.
 After spending over 120 hours, countless applications and missing coding due to spending the majority of my time applying to code (the irony) I started to wonder if I could use my new skills to build something that would automate this all.
 If you've ever been looking for work for longer than a month, you'd certainly appreciate how taxing it can be mentally not getting any replies from applications, or just getting automated responses.
 I started loosing lots of confidence, increasingly doubting my self-worth and this affected relationships around me.
 This project was also birthed to counter the lifeless feeling of interacting with the recruitment industry.
 And so, here I set out to build a system I call JADA...
 (Job Applications Digital Assistant)